all-of-us/raw-data-repository/doc/api_workflows/field_reference/participant_summary_field_list.rst

   questionnaireOnTheBasicsAuthored
       The UTC Date time of when the participant completed the basics questionnaire.

+  questionnaireOnDnaProgram
+      indicates the status of a questionnaire of the DNA program that a participant can fill out

+      :ref:`Enumerated values <questionnaire_status>`

+  questionnaireOnDnaAuthored
+      The UTC Date time of when the participant completed the DNA program questionnaire

   questionnaireOnCopeMay, questionnaireOnCopeJune, questionnaireOnCopeJuly
       indicates the status of a periodic questionnaire on COVID Participant Experience (COPE) that a participant can fill out.